Shoofly/DoctrineMultiSchemaBundle/README.md

 This makes it very difficult to handle MySQL layouts that use more than one schema - often a reality in inherited code.

 If your personal use case is transferring an existing project with multiple schemas into a Symfony project, and you'd like to use Doctrine, then this bundle seeks to make that possible.

+## Installation

+In your Symfony project, install with

+    composer require shoofly/doctrine-multi-schema-bundle

 ## Configuraiton